Adaptive Probability Flow Residual Minimization for High-Dimensional Fokker-Planck Equations: Consistency analysis and error bound for A-PFRM

-Furthermore, we need to introduce an inequality relation and the stability of the score function to lay the groundwork for subsequent theorem proofs: \begin{lemma} [Differential Inequality Lemma] Let $y(t)$ be a differentiable function on $[0, T]$, and satisfy the following differential inequality:
+Before presenting the main theorem, the following differential inequality lemma is introduced. \begin{lemma} [Differential inequality] Let $y(t)$ be a continuous function in $[0,T]$ and differentiable in $(0,T]$, and satisfy the following differential inequality,